Lenda-arcs/emarsys_basic_testing/README.md

 A very simple Flutter app that demonstrates how Emarsys SDK fails to throw an exception when `Emarsys.push.pushSendingEnabled` is called when private DNS is enabled on an Android devices'

+## Prerequisites

+1. Add your own google-services.json file to the android/app folder

 ## Steps to reproduce

 1. On Android go to System Settings > Network & Internet > Private DNS